finnpiatscheck/2023-French_Guiana_soil_eDNA_metabarcoding/cutadapt_demultiplexing.md

 To visualize if the reads were sorted correctly by checking the assigned and unassigned reads with the command zless, we add the flag ```--action``` that will allow to retain the adapters.
 Tags will be removed subsequently but primers will be retained because this is the input formart required by APSCALE to be able to run it in a single command.

 Because we include the primers and tags, Cutadapt will attempt to align the input adapters to the reads and allow some mismatches due to seuqencing errors.
-First, we will allow the value of 15% mismatches (which, for example, an adapter length of 28bp represents 2-3 nucleotides).
-Thus, we use the flag ```-e 0.15```.
+First, we will allow the value of 10% mismatches (which, for example, an adapter length of 28bp represents 2 nucleotides).
+Thus, we use the flag ```-e 0.10```.
 Next we will allow an overlap shorter than the length of the adapter.
 This is because sometimes, reads start after the first nucleotide of the tag.
-We use the flag ```-O 20``` (5 nucleotides shorter than primer+tag length).
-The value will change depending on the length of the adapter.
+We use the flag ```-O 23``` (3 nucleotides shorter than primer+tag length).
+The value will change depending on the length of the longest adapter used for the librairie.

-Finally, we run this computation on 10 cores, we add the flag ```-j 10```.
+Finally, we run this computation on 12 cores, we add the flag ```-j 12```.
 This value can be changed as desired.

 ### Round 1